btf-org/flank-docs/docs/just-write-code.md

 **Just write code.**

-Once Flank has discovered your script, you can set it up to run on a schedule.
-No need to go into a cloud portal or configure an orchestration tool.
+Once Flank has discovered your script, you can run it on a schedule.
+You don't have to deal with an orchestration tool.

 **Just write code.**